Assasinphoenix/pyqt5-tutorial/fontcombobox.rst

 =======
 Example
 =======
-Below is an example of an FontComboBox:
+Below is an example of a FontComboBox:

 .. literalinclude:: _examples/fontcombobox.py